ellisonpyon/cs1302-latin-squares/README.md

 A non-functional requirement is *subtracted* from your point total if not satisfied.
 In order to emphasize the importance of these requirements, non-compliance results in the full point amount being subtracted from your point total.
-That is, they are all or nothing.
+That is, they are all or nothing (no partial credit).

 * **(10 or 100 points) Project Directory Structure:** The location of the default package for the source code should be a direct subdirectory of